l0k1/MiG-21bis/readme.md

 This plane is a heavy work in progress, so things are constantly in flux.
 The realism is currently flexible while things are being implemented (such as the radar - there is no warmup period or timelimit yet, and it is too powerful), but as we get closer to a final product realism will be a higher priority.

-Guided missiles use the guided-missiles.nas framework, dumb bombs and rockets use FlightGear's submodel framework.
+Guided missiles use the guided-missiles.nas framework, dumb bombs, guns, and rockets use FlightGear's submodel framework.

 The radar-logic.nas file is fairly standard but has some custom code in it, so direct replacement is not possible at this time.

 ## Contributing

-The biggest needs I have are for more ordinance, specifically 3D models.
-If it was used by any variant of a MiG, it would be welcome.
-Please limit tris for single missiles/rockets to around 2,000 (not a hard limit), and for multi-rocket-launchers to 3,000-4,000.
-More tris are okay, I'd rather have quality vs not-quality.
-No hard texture limit size, keep it reasonable.
-These will be reviewed for quality before committing.

-High quality instrument face textures are needed - 512x512, use Cabin Condensed font, please try to maintain a consistent style using the current fuel guage, VSI, HI, and ASI as references.

-On the nasal side, support for multiple weapons per pylon is needed, such as 2 R-60's or 4 FAB-100's.

-The radar canvas is nearly complete, but could still use some love.

-If you see a need that isn't listed here, feel free to contact me to organize contributing.
-If it isn't already being worked on, you won't be turned down!
+Check the Github Projects pages for current needs, and feel free to open a pull request.